DFE-Digital/support-for-early-career-teachers-static/content/accessibility.md

 ### Preparation of this accessibility statement

-This statement was prepared on 27 March 2024.
+This statement was prepared on 21 October 2024.
 It was last reviewed on 20 August 2024.

 This website was last tested on 20 August 2024.
 The test was carried out by Zoonou.